datacebo/datacebo-cookbook/CONTRIBUTING.md

 ## Update the authors.yaml

 If this notebook is written by a new author, update the [authors.yaml](https://github.com/datacebo/datacebo-cookbook/blob/main/authors.yaml) with their name, GitHub account and LinkedIn account (if applicable).
-Their name should be in the format: `{first_name}{last_name}-{org}`.
+The header for the entry should be in the format: `{first_name}{last_name}-{org}`.

 ---